“The research provided us with a far more detailed understanding than we could have imagined of how viewers engage with a race.

 Our bodies are the gateways to our inner most thoughts and feelings.
 Biometric technology in market research promises to deliver a scalable and practical way of tracking real-time engagement with content.
 F1 and Populus collaborated in order to carry out the first ever in-home biometric survey.
 The survey is an industry-leading example of the use of biometrics in market research.

-The challenge?
 F1 wanted to evaluate fan experience during live TV viewing of an F1 race.
 Specifically, they needed to understand which race moments are more engaging and drive stronger interest and those that detract from the viewing experience.

 The mission?
 To understand on a second-by-second basis how viewers of F1 Grand Prix reacted to content using biometric sensors which measure Galvanic Skins Responses (GSR) and GSR traces, to compare implicit responses with reported responses, and ultimately to find the core ingredients of what makes an engaging race for Formula 1 fans.